jarbassaidai/Angular2_issues/README.md

 <em>"click to expand"</em> displayed in the color <em>blue</em>.
 </p>
 <ul> know bugs:
-<li> assignee is a array of names that is not handled correctly </li>
+<li> GitHub Api for Since with a format of YYYY-MM-DDTHH:MM:SSZ will through and server error from time to time </li>
 </ul>